rfshelley/Documentation/ref-docs/location-ref.rst

 getLatitude()
 -------------

-Geographical latitude of the location.
+Geographical latitude of the Location.
 Southern latitudes are negative.
 Requires that location services are enabled in the mobile app.

 **Signature:**
     ``BigDecimal getLatitude()``